Vixyyr/Vix-AntiVirus/README.md

 Im a young developer making their own reliable anti virus using the virus total API, Note scan may be inaccurate so dont take everything as a virus as long as you understand what that program does or how it works

+NO LONGER OPEN SOURCE: If you are concerned about the safety of the program you can request a look over of the source but will NOT be provided full access to it, The project will also not get a paid version for a longggggg time, It will remain free just not open source

 <p align="right">(<a href="#readme-top">back to top</a>)</p>